-This new wholesale supplier tops our list for updates to the Liquidators Guide for 2017.
-Every year, on or about this time, we review the Liquidators Guide checking for broken links and adding new suppliers that we have discovered.
+This new wholesale supplier tops our list for updates to the Liquidators Guide Every year, on or about this time, we review the Liquidators Guide checking for broken links and adding new suppliers that we have discovered.
 If you’re looking for wholesale lots of Victoria’s Secret clothing, you’re going to love the new supplier we just added to our Guide!

 With this new addition to the Liquidators Guide, I want to review a few ways shelf pull and overstock clothing can be resold.
 I’m not going to mention the obvious- hint, hint eBay because I want to try and offer ideas that may not have crossed your mind.
 I’m all about being creative when it comes to reselling liquidation merchandise.
 C’mon, you should know this about me by now!
 OK, here we go, in no particular order:

 Event Sales – I’m going to write another three post series on Event Sales, but here is the gist: To create a sense of frenzy or excitement, Event Sales are one or two day events where the seller sets up shop in a parking lot, hotel conference room, or other rented location.
 An Event sale can be held within a store as well, but sellers must heavily advertise the event as a narrow opportunity, meaning, liquidation stock is only available on advertised days, for a specific block of time.
 The marketing idea is simple… get customers excited and this excitement will causes a great sense of urgency to make a purchase.
 Ye ‘ole “Snooze and you lose” tactic.
 It works.
 It works very well.